Dream TV (Egypt)

-Launch
+History

 Dream TV was launched by business magnate Ahmad Bahgat in 2001.
 It was the first satellite channel to respond to the government of Egypt's limited opening of private satellite channels from a designated media 'free zone' in Media Production City (EMPC), which is a media and information complex near Cairo, Egypt.
 In 2000, the Egyptian government made the decision to allow private Egyptian-owned satellite broadcasters to start transmitting - with certain restrictions - from EMPC.
 Those businessmen with close relations to President Hosni Mubarak benefited most, and Ahmad Bahgat, head of the Bahgat group and owner of Dreamland leisure and residential complex near Cairo, took the initiative by being the first to sponsor and launch Dream TV on 2 November 2001.

 Bahgat accepted part ownership of Dream TV by the Egyptian Radio and Television Union (ERTU).
 The ERTU is also the main shareholder of Egyptian Media Production City and Nilesat, which are both essential to private broadcasters' operations.
 As a result, there were limitations put on Dream TV's programming by ERTU.
 For example, as the ERTU already possessed its own Egyptian news networks, it had no interest in promoting news competition on Dream TV.
 Additionally, companies that operate within the EMPC are subject to intervention by the Public Authority for Investment and Free Zones, which has authority to suspend licenses.